PhilKit/PhilKit.github.io/docs/ODK.markdown

 ---
 layout: page
-title: Test
+title: Opteran Tecnologies Development Kit
-permalink: /TEst/
+permalink: /ODK/
 ---
-I'm testing how to push changes!
+This page is a parent to all odk tutorials/quickstarts

 This is another test